Green Cone Information

 |

-The bottom part of the cone is buried in the ground, enabling micro-organisms and insects in the soil to break down the food scraps underground.
-The sun heats up the top part of the cone, helping to speed up the decomposition process.
-Unlike compost bins, the cones do not produce compost.
-Rather, the nutrients are released into the soil during decomposition, nourishing plants near the cone.
+The bottom part of the cone is buried in the ground, enabling micro-organisms and insects in the soil to devour the food scraps.
+The sun heats up the top part of the cone, which speeds up the decomposition process, especially in warmer weather.
+Green Cones do not produce compost.
+Instead the nutrients are released into the soil, nourishing nearby plants.
+Once installed, you simply add food scraps and close the lid.
+That’s it!
+Decomposition slows during cold weather, but it never stops altogether — even in Vermont. |

 Green Cone Installation Slide Show and Instructions